belgattitude/pjbserver-tools/README.md

 *Note that the -v, -vv, -vvv option in the command line allows to define the verbosity level of the scripts.*

-### Using the API (programatically)
+### Controlling via the API

-As an alternative to the command line you can control the server directly from PHP.
+Command line is good, but API gives a little more control especially good when setting unit tests and CI.

 Here's a little example: